External Data Sources¶

 }

-# Extract time, columns, and append value
+# Extract time and columns, then append value

 series = series_map[tags_dump]